 How to save for a house deposit

 Before you begin saving for a deposit, think about:

 how much you can save each month

 where you want to buy and how much a property costs there

 how you’ll save

-Looking through your bank statements and listing what expenses you have can help you get a clearer picture of where your money goes.
+Look through your bank statements and list what you pay for.
+This can help you get a clearer idea of where your money goes.

 You can do this by: